Breast Ductal Carcinoma in Situ

 Radiation Oncology

-After obtaining negative margins in partial mastectomy, radiation will follow to eliminate any residual disease.
+After obtaining negative margins in partial mastectomy, radiation follows to eliminate any residual disease.
 The NSABP B17 trial demonstrated that in patients who underwent breast-conserving surgery and were followed with radiation, there is a 50 to 60% reduction in local recurrence with surgical excision and radiation therapy compared to surgical excision alone.[22]
-Typically, patients will undergo whole breast radiation with a total dose of 50 to 60 Gy after breast-conserving therapy.
-Patients will have radiation treatment 5 days a week with 2 Gy fractions of radiation for a total of 5 weeks after the partial mastectomy.
-The goal is to reduce the risk of locoregional recurrence the following surgery by eradicating any persistent locoregional disease.
+Typically, patients undergo whole breast radiation with a total dose of 50 to 60 Gy after breast-conserving therapy.
+Patients have radiation treatment 5 days a week with 2 Gy fractions of radiation for a total of 5 weeks after the partial mastectomy.
+The goal is to reduce the risk of locoregional recurrence following surgery by eradicating any persistent locoregional disease.

 It is important to recognize medical contraindications for radiation therapy, including pregnancy, previous radiation therapy, and a pacemaker in the radiotherapy field.
-Other conditions that in severe cases are a contraindication include severe pre-existing lung disease that substantially reduces diffusing capacity and connective tissue disorders (scleroderma, systemic lupus erythematosus, etc.) with significant vasculitis.
+Other conditions that, in severe cases, are a contraindication include severe pre-existing lung disease that substantially reduces diffusing capacity and connective tissue disorders (scleroderma, systemic lupus erythematosus, etc) with significant vasculitis.
+Social considerations should be taken into account.
+The scheduling burden of radiation therapy may not be feasible for patients who lack healthcare access due to insurance or poverty reasons (cannot afford a ride to the hospital, etc) or in rural locations.[23]

 Medical Oncology